Tr1ckyy1/Coinverse/README.md

 <h2>About the project</h2>

-Introducing <p><b>Coinverse</b> your go-to destination for exploring real-time information about various cryptocurrencies, a website that provides accurate and up-to-date data on cryptocurrency prices, market cap, trading volume, and more.<br/>
+<p>Introducing <b>Coinverse</b> your go-to destination for exploring real-time information about various cryptocurrencies, a website that provides accurate and up-to-date data on cryptocurrency prices, market cap, trading volume, and more.<br/>

 The website is connected to the Coingecko API, a popular source for cryptocurrency data, to ensure that you have access to the latest insights on hundreds of cryptocurrencies.
 Whether you're a crypto enthusiast or an investor, this platform helps you stay informed and make well-informed decisions.